Damage caused by shame: report on giving up and adoption

 Key recommendations

-Deep traces
+Deep Traces

-• women who relinquished a child
+• women who had given up a child

 Publications